Kinect/PyKinect2/README.md

 * [Kinect v2 sensor and adapter](http://aka.ms/k4wv2purchase) Note:  you can use a Kinect for Xbox One as long as you also have the Kinect Adapter for Windows

 ## Installation
-You only need PyKinectV2.py and PyKinectRuntime.py (+ PyGame and NumPy installed)
+You only need PyKinectV2.py and PyKinectRuntime.py (+ NumPy installed and PyGame for running PyKinectBodyGame).
 PyKinectRuntime is what you need.
-See how to use it in PyKinectBodyGame sample
+See how to use it in PyKinectBodyGame sample.

 TODO:  insert link to where the package lives and install instructions